 This award recognizes a municipal employee for extraordinary efforts to implement sustainable practices and clean up or protect their local environment.

 Successful KMB chapters build and maintain strong relationships with the local business community and the local government.
-Gardner is fortunate to have strong support from local businesses as well as Mayor Michael Nicholson, the Gardner Health Department, and the Gardner DPW.
+Gardner is fortunate to have strong support from local businesses, Mayor Michael Nicholson, the Gardner Health Department, and the Gardner DPW.